Transform your physicality into spirituality, and back. Retire in Tzfat

 To further the goal of intergenerational connections, Hadarta will establish a small independent pre-school and kindergarten, which will be administered and taught by the retirees on campus; in addition there will be a pediatric practice on site run by a Hadarta physician, yet served by volunteer members of the elder community.

-For those members of a medical background, Hadarta would arrange to audit classes at the local medical school (Bar Ilan Medical School); for others of a non-medical background, classes of a large variety will be available to audit as well from a nearby college (Bar Ilan branch in Tzfat).
-Most importantly, however, Torah classes (shiurim) will be readily available for all people of all backgrounds, both on and off site, provided by an on-site rabbi and his guests in a rotating fashion.
+Torah classes (shiurim) will be readily available for all people of all backgrounds, both on and off site, provided by an on-site rabbi and his guests in a rotating fashion.

 Other important services provided will be daily maintenance of grounds and individual apartments, exercise, music and art classes of several rotating varieties.